LOADING ...

 She prays to Carter Stanley Wont you please tell Bill

-Rather be in some hollow or some dark deep shady grove
+Rather be in some dark hollow or some deep shady grove

 Than to be a widow

-Spoken break:
+Spoken word

 we got to be bluegrass experts.

-And wed stop in another Shamrock station and get another Texas Pride case, drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and Jesse and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the idea one day to take all the greatest bluegrass song titles in the world and string em together to make this song right here,
+And wed in another Shamrock station and get another Texas Pride case, drink that and listen to the Stanley Brothers and then wed go get a tape of Jim and Jesse and it was on to the Kentucky Colonels and Mack Wiseman and the New Grass Revival, Peter Rowan, and finally I got the brilliant idea one day to take all the greatest bluegrass song titles in the world and string em together to make this song right here,

 The Widow.

-Quite possibly the bluegrass song ever written.
+Quite possibly the worst song ever written.

 I did in tribute to the Front Porch Boys, which was a bluegrass band I was in in College Station, Texas.

-We were a little four band, we played weddings and parties and out on the porch and beer joints and one weekend on a handful of cheap amphetamines, we decided to go to Crockett, Texas.
+We were a little four piece band, we weddings and parties and out on the porch and beer joints and one weekend on a handful of cheap amphetamines, we decided to go to Crockett, Texas.

 We could play than anybody in the competition.